AppCoreNet/Events/README.md

 All artifacts are licensed under the [MIT license](LICENSE).
 You are free to use them in open-source or commercial projects as long as you keep the copyright notice intact when redistributing or otherwise reusing our artifacts.

 ## Packages

+Latest development packages can be found on [MyGet](https://www.myget.org/gallery/appcorenet).

 Package                                    | Description
 -------------------------------------------|-----------------------------------------------------------------------------